nystudio107/craft-typogrify/README.md

 There's no configuration necessary for Typogrify, but it does provide a `config.php` file that you can use to tweak its behavior to your heart's content.

-If you want to change Typogrify's default settings, copy the `src/config.php` it to `craft/config` as `typogrify.php` and make your changes there.
+If you want to change Typogrify's default settings, copy the `src/config.php` to `craft/config` as `typogrify.php` and make your changes there.

 Once copied to `craft/config`, this file will be multi-environment aware as well, so you can have different settings groups for each environment, just as you do for `general.php`.